alphagov/static/doc/surveys.md

 </section>
 ```

 Behaviour will be added so that clicking the `#email-survey-open` element hides the `#email-survey-pre` container and opens the `#email-survey-form` container.
 Submitting the form will hide the `#email-survey-form` container and show the `#email-survey-post-success` or `#email-survey-post-failure` container depending on what happens when submitting the form via AJAX.
 The `survey_id` and `survey_source` inputs will be filled in with the appropriate elements.
-The `#survey-no-thanks` and `#email-survey-cancel` are also required for dismissing the UI.
+The `#survey-no-thanks` and `#user-survey-cancel` are also required for dismissing the UI.
 Successfully submitting the form or dismissing the UI will set cookies to avoid re-showing the UI to the user again.

 ### `activeWhen` - OPTIONAL
 A callback function returning true or false allowing further scoping of when the survey is considered "active".